mtsev/seba/README.md

 # seba
 Verification and server management bot for UNSW lo-fi society's Discord server.

-This bot uses a MySQL database backend (seba_schema.sql) to allow access to members' information directly from Discord, even if their Discord username has since changed from when they first verified.

 Main features:
 * Welcomes new members in dedicated welcome channel when they join the server
 * Command for members to verify using a code emailed by [this google script](https://github.com/mtsev/seba-form-script) and updates their roles
-* Commands for execs to get any verified member's information from the database
 * Commands to show, hide, and archive categories to easily manage categories for Discord events
 * Command to move all members from one voice channel to another

-Bonus features - disabled unless `bonusConfig.json` exists:
+Optional bonus features - disabled unless `bonusConfig.json` exists:
 * "Late Nights" category which can only be accessed during a specific time period
 * "Gaming Mode" for the "lounge" voice channel which activates when anyone in lounge is playing a specific game

+Seba can also optionally use a MySQL database to access to members' information directly from Discord, even if their Discord username has since changed from when they first verified.
+See the `database` directory if you want to enable this.

 ## Installation
 Download the source code from the [latest release](https://github.com/mtsev/seba/releases/latest).